lino-framework/book/docs/dev/install.rst

 Updating your copy of the Lino sources
 ======================================

-Actually the Lino version is not enough when using a developer installation of Lino.
+Actually the Lino version number is not enough when using a developer installation of Lino.
 The Lino codebase repository changes almost every day, but the version is incremented only when we do an official release to PyPI.